Ailanthus webworm

-The ailanthus webworm (Atteva aurea) is an ermine moth now found commonly in the United States.
-It was formerly known under the scientific name Atteva punctella (see Taxonomy section).
-This small, very colorful moth resembles a true bug or beetle when not in flight, but in flight it resembles a wasp.
+The Ailanthus Webworm (Atteva aurea) is an ermine moth found commonly in the United States.
+This small, colorful moth resembles a true bug or beetle when not in flight, but when in flight it resembles a wasp.

 Host plants

-The ailanthus webworm is thought to be native to South Florida and the American tropics (south to Costa Rica), which were the habitat of its original larval host plants: the paradise tree (Simarouba glauca) and Simarouba amara.
+The ailanthus webworm is hypothesized to be native to South Florida and the American tropics (as far South as Costa Rica), which contains their original larval host plants: Paradise Tree (Simarouba glauca) and Simarouba amara.
+It has since expanded its range to another host plant Ailanthus alitissima.

-Another tree called tree-of-heaven, (Ailanthus altissima), originally from China, has been widely introduced into landscapes and invaded into natural areas where Atteva aurea has been able to adapt to this new host plant, giving rise to its common name, the "ailanthus webworm".

-Ailanthus, common name "tree of heaven", is considered an invasive species, although it is still sold by nurseries as a yard plant, mainly because it is one of the few species that will grow in highly polluted or otherwise difficult places.
-Atteva aurea can be a minor pest in nurseries, although it rarely does serious damage.
+The Tree-of-Heaven (Ailanthus altissima), originally from China, has expanded across the United States, and is widely considered an invasive species.
+Tree-of-Heaven is the host plant of several invasive species such as the Spotted Lanternfly and A. aurea is thought to have adapted to feed on and breed in it as well.
+This thought comes from the fact that it is in the same family of its original host plant (Simaroubaceae).
+This resulted in the expansion further North in the United States.
+This expansion of its range to nest in A. altissima is what resulted in its common name the Ailanthus Webworm Moth.

 Climate

-This tropical moth is commonly seen in summer throughout the continental US, and occasionally eastern Canada (its northern limit is eastern Ontario and south-western Quebec beyond the host range).
+Originally found in the Southern U.S, the moth is commonly seen in summer throughout the continental US(although it has not reached the most Western States), and occasionally eastern Canada.
 This species appears to be either adapting to colder areas, or staying further north due to changing climates.

 Life cycle

-Larvae produce nests on the host plant by pulling two or more leaflets around a network of loose webbing.
-Then they consume the leaflets and bark.
+Larvae build nests on the host plant by pulling the leaves together around a network of webbing.
+They will then live there and consume the leaves of the host plant.
+Eggs are found individually, not in clusters, even though each web may contain many separate eggs.
 The caterpillars have a wide, light greenish-brown stripe down their backs and several thin, alternating white and olive-green stripes along their sides.
 The range of colors is from light brown to dark black.
 The adult moth visits flowers, is diurnal, and is a pollinator.
 The life cycle from egg to egg can happen in four weeks.
-Due to this being a species from warmer areas, it lacks a diapause stage.
-Larvae can be found from mid-spring to a hard freeze.
-There may be many generations each summer with eggs being laid on the webs of other larvae.
-This can result in a communal web that has multiple generations - from eggs to various larva stages to pupae.
-Mating happens in the mornings with egg-laying apparently happening in the evening.
-Eggs are found individually, not in clusters, even though each web may contain many separate eggs.
+This can result in a communal web that has multiple generations and insects from all life stages.
+This is a result of the moths being gregarious, meaning that they live in communities.